-To be eligible to be a Douzenier or Constable you must live in the parish, be at least 18 years old and have lived in Guernsey for the previous two years (or for periods adding up to at least five years in total).
+To be eligible to be a Douzenier or Constable you must live in the parish, be on the electoral roll, be at least 18 years old and have lived in Guernsey for the previous two years (or for periods adding up to at least five years in total).
 You must not have had a prison sentence of more than six months in the previous five years.
-Jurats of the Royal Court are not eligible.
+Jurats of the Royal Court are not eligible but Deputies are.

 Douzeniers are meant to represent their community so they can come from all walks of life.
 The more diversity the better so that there are a variety of voices around the table, fully representing the parish.

 The main skill you need is a passion for your parish and a willingness to dedicate time and energy to listening to your parishioners and working to improve your local community.